 So all finance is valuable and good?
 Nope.
 While one might expect an increasingly affluent, complex, and interconnected economy to require a larger financial sector, that doesn’t mean that the people currently employed in finance have a monopoly on effective capital allocation, that the megabanks shouldn’t be broken up, that ever-rising stock buybacks (which implicitly shift a greater share of investable cash from companies to investment professionals) are a Good Thing, or that it makes any sense to assign SnapChat a valuation equal to that of Chipotle.

-It certainly doesn’t mean that everyone should entrust their savings to an investment manager; logically, “the universe of active investors cannot possibly outperform the index (even before fees), as every dollar of outperformance must be equalled by a dollar of underperformance”.
+It certainly doesn’t mean that everyone should pursue a complex investment strategy; logically, “the universe of active investors cannot possibly outperform the index (even before fees), as every dollar of outperformance must be equalled by a dollar of underperformance”.
 While professional fund managers can plausibly still beat the market, basically by taking advantage of retail investors or otherwise exploiting (thereby correcting, at least in part) the market’s inefficiencies, most people, to borrow a line from Busta Rhymes, should just invest up in a mutual fund (or, even better, a basket of low-cost ETFs).

 What does it mean, then?
 Finance is the control room atop the boiling reactor chamber of the modern economy, establishing more precisely than any codified regulation, in much greater detail than any electoral ballot, quicker than any opinion poll, more holistically than any supercomputer, how society values anything at any given time.
 It is a potent, essential refraction of base emotions, a high-stakes clash of greed and fear that happens to be a majestic apparatus for mankind’s progress.